Writing A CV

 Recognition of scholarship by the university or within the field is very important.
 Memberships in honorary societies belong in this section as well, unless they have already been listed under “Education.”

 Use a standard citation format and make sure it is correct.
+List in reverse chronological order (most recent first).

 - Peer-reviewed journals